 Set marketing goals

-If you don’t set any goals ahead of launching an email marketing campaign, it’ll be nearly impossible to tell if your messages perform well.
+If you don’t set any goals before launching an email marketing campaign, it’ll be nearly impossible to tell if your messages perform well.
 That’s why setting SMART goals is so important.

-Before you send your first email to customers, you should consider tracking some key performance indicators (KPIs) and align those metrics with your overall marketing goals.
+Before you send your first email to customers, consider tracking some key performance indicators (KPIs) and aligning those metrics with your overall marketing goals.

-Keep in mind that certain KPIs, such as open rates, may be less reliable due to a recent Apple Mail update.
-Instead, you’re better off using metrics like link click rates to determine which of your readers are engaging with your content.
+Remember that certain KPIs, such as open rates, may be less reliable due to a recent Apple Mail update.
+Instead, you’re better off using metrics like link click rates to determine which of your readers engage with your content.

 Avoid e-blasts and improve email marketing results

 Email marketing is a conversation between you and your customers.
-By following email marketing best practices, you can avoid email blasts and create quality marketing emails that generate positive results.
+Following email marketing best practices, you can avoid sending irrelevant content to your subscribers and provide them with high-quality content.